magahr/Hack_REACT_FLASK_CRUD_AWS_VERCEL/README_mio.md

 1.- git commit -m "16-11-2024 - Starting with aws"
-1.- git commit -m "16-11-2024 - Changing everythin with conecting with aws"
+1.- git commit -m "16-11-2024 - Changing everythin with conecting with aws" 2.- git commit -m "17-11-2024 - Conecting with AWS and testing the API"